Kangchenjunga north base camp – Khambachhen

 En-route Dobato

 At this junction, we bade adieu to the Barun river.
 It continued its journey down into the valley.
 There, it meets the Arun river.
 After giving a look at the ensuing staircases, we embarked on the hike.
 The usual tactics of setting small milestones did help with the cause.
-We used phrases like, “The next set of 10.”
+I used phrases like, “The next set of 10.”
 Or, “Till the next switchback.”
 Even, “Till the place where Dhananjoy is resting.”
 There were many expressions like these.
 For sometime, I noticed that Raju was lagging behind.
 It’s normal for him to walk behind the last person.
 He usually brings up the rear.
 That typically doesn’t leave a gap of many steps.
 I was the slowest, but Raju was keeping at least a couple of switchbacks behind me.
 He stopped often and that wasn’t normal.

 En-route Dobato

 At that time, I thought he was taking it easy because the trail wasn’t supposed to last long.
 It was only later in the day, I realized the impact.
 Nevertheless, we continued our hike through the forest.
 On our way up, we saw some construction going on.
 By the looks, it appeared to be a tea house in the making.
 In another few years, this route is likely to get traction and Dobato may not be a bottleneck anymore.
 The slopes started to gentle out.
 After a few more switchbacks, we could see the roofs of the tea house at Dobato from a distance.
 Checking on a passer-by, it was revealed that our stay at Dobato could not be confirmed.
 Manoj & Raju’s efforts went in vain.
 We entered the lodge premises with this depressing news.
 I tried to find out if sleeping at the dormitory was an option.
 That too, was exhausted.
 That leaves out the dining place or the kitchen.
 Apparently, none was available.
 We tried to think about the impact of this.
 There’s a remote chance to stay at one of the lodges at Shipton La.
 Their conditions weren’t very encouraging.
 We’d have to sleep at 4200 m at the top of a mountain pass.
 It can be paralyzing in the cold amid the winds that sweep that place in the evening.
 But there was no choice.
 Even grabbing that choice required us to ask the lodge owner at Dobato.
 We requested him to inform one of the two lodges at Shipton La via walkie talkie.
 With that sorted, we looked at the positive aspects of this development.
 That would advance us by at least 2.5 hours for the next day’s trail.
 Reaching Danda Kharka would be easier.
 We may not have the comforts of Dobato, but it was just for a night.
-At that time, the bargain seemed to be in our favor, but nature had other plans and so did the “spirits” at the Shipton La.
+At that time, the bargain seemed to be in our favor.
+But nature had other plans and so did the “spirits” at the Shipton La.
 Once staying options were sorted, we ordered lunch and relaxed in the sunshine.
 There was enough time to reach Shipton La and the trail, though tiring after lunch, was not difficult.

 Dobato, picture courtesy, Dhananjoy De